Ekultek/WhatBreach/README.md

-[ i ] starting search on single email address: user1337@gmail.com [ i ] searching breached accounts on HIBP related to: user1337@gmail.com [ i ] searching for paste dumps on HIBP related to: user1337@gmail.com [ i ] searching weleakinfo.com for breaches related to: user1337@gmail.com
+[ i ] starting search on single email address: user1337@gmail.com [ i ] searching breached accounts on HIBP related to: user1337@gmail.com [ i ] searching for paste dumps on HIBP related to: user1337@gmail.com [ i ] found a total of 21 database breach(es) pertaining to: user1337@gmail.com
-[ i ] discovered a total of 12 more breaches from weleakinfo.com
-[ i ] found a total of 21 database breach(es) pertaining to: user1337@gmail.com
 [ w ] large amount of database breaches, obtaining links from dehashed (this may take a minute)
 -------------------------------------------------------------------------------